-Hello Awesome Freedom Falcons and their Families!
-I am extremely pleased to be working with you (or your student) on Chemistry this year.
-Maintaining a website is not my strength, but every year, I say I am going to try!
+Hello Awesome Freedom Falcons!
 I am including below our daily agenda with homework.
-This may help you of you were absent, forgot to write down homework, or if parents want to check on what their students are doing.
-I also keep Aeries (our computer grades up to date).
+This may help you if you were absent, forgot to write down homework, or if parents want to check on what their students are doing.
+I also keep Aeries (our computer grades) up to date.
 If you have any questions or concerns, please feel free to contact me at firstname.lastname@example.org.
 I am available during 1st lunch, thursday advisory or after school for questions.

 What we are doing in class:

 - Students receive Periodic Tables to glue into Notebooks

 - Notes and Class Practice: How to use the Periodic Table to Identify the Parts of an Atom (Protons, Neutrons, & Electrons)